JustPlayerDE/libgmodstore/README.md

 local SHORT_SCRIPT_NAME = "FlatHud" -- A short version of your script's name to identify it local SCRIPT_ID = 7034 -- The script's ID on gmodstore local SCRIPT_VERSION = "1.3.6" -- [Optional] The version of your script.
 You don't have to use the update notification feature, so you can remove it from libgmodstore:InitScript if you want to local LICENSEE = "{{ user_id }}" -- [Optional] The SteamID64 of the person who bought the script.
-They will have access to debug logs, update notifications, etc. If you do not supply this, superadmins (:IsSuperAdmin()) will have permission instead.
+They will have access to update notifications etc. If you do not supply this, superadmins (:IsSuperAdmin()) will have permission instead.

 hook.Add("libgmodstore_init",SHORT_SCRIPT_NAME .. "_libgmodstore",function()
     libgmodstore:InitScript(SCRIPT_ID,SHORT_SCRIPT_NAME,{